 ABOUT THE HOUSE

-The Clifton and George Lewis II house, known as Spring House, is a two-story home designed in the pod-shaped and hemicycle style, which is important among Wright's designs in that it represents the last and chronologically shortest stylistic phase of his career.
+The Clifton and George Lewis II house, now known as Lewis Spring House, is a two-story home designed in the pod-shaped and hemicycle style, which is important among Wright's designs in that it represents the last and chronologically shortest stylistic phase of his career.
 In addition, it is the only house that was designed and built by Frank Lloyd Wright in Florida.
 Although the house was originally known as the Mr. & Mrs. George Lewis II House, George named it Spring House, for the natural spring and small stream that flows from the property.

 The following description is from the original 1979 application prepared by J. Rodney Little, Historic Preservation Officer with the Florida Division of Archives.

 The plan of the house is characterized by both concentric and intersecting circles.
 The plan of the main bloc is composed of intersecting circles resembling a boat.
 A circular form intersects the main bloc on its west side and houses the kitchen, bath, heating, plumbing, and ventilation facilities for the house.
 A wedge-shaped carport extends from the west side of the main bloc and terminates with a storage room.
 Most of the northern half of the house is clasped by a circular form containing a grass terrace.

 The Lewis house exhibits many of the characteristics consistent in Wright's designs.
 Horizontal lines are emphasized both in the overall composition and in the treatment of surface materials.
 The circular forms of the plan are echoed in the elevations in the treatment of some windows and fixtures.
 Surface interest is derived from normally treated and strongly contrasted structural materials.